-The middle and bottom tier customers require somewhat less negotiation effort.
+The middle- and bottom-tier customers require somewhat less negotiation effort.
 The middle category generally receives less attention from headquarters.
 In general, these negotiations involve the territory manager and, if necessary, the area manager.
-Again, the meetings would also require preparation and follow-up, though such effort would be less intensive.
+Again, the meetings also require preparation and follow-up, though such effort will be less intensive.

 The smallest 1,100 customers receive even less personal attention.
-Often these negotiations are concluded over the phone, but the subsequent paperwork must go through the territory manager's manager, or some other manager at headquarters.
+Often negotiations with them are concluded over the phone, but the subsequent paperwork must go through the territory manager's manager, or some other manager at headquarters.
 Depending on the complexity of the request, such a small-scale negotiation can still take as long as half a day to a full day's work by someone at headquarters.

 Any one of these individual price negotiations with a customer requires much less time and cost than is required to adjust the list prices.
 However, these individual negotiations must be tailored to each customer.
-Across all the 1,400 customers of the firm, these re-negotiation costs are therefore larger than the costs associated with changing list prices.
-These costs total \$253,300 for the top tier of customers

-(Table 3a), \$172,500 for the middle tier of customers (Table 3b), and \$98,175 for the bottom tier of the customers (Table 3c) yielding total negotiation costs of \$523,975 (Table 3d).
+Across all the 1,400 customers of the firm, the renegotiation costs are therefore larger than the costs associated with changing list prices.
+These costs total \$253,300 for the top tier of customers (table 3A), \$172,500 for the middle tier (table 3B), and \$98,175 for the bottom tier (table 3C), yielding total negotiation costs of \$523,975 (Table 3D).

-Thus, our measure of the total customer costs, as Table 3e indicates, amount to \$892,915.
+Thus, our measure of the total customer costs, as table 3E indicates, amounts to \$892,915.
 This cost includes the time spent in visits to customers to explain price changes, the time spent in associated analysis, and the time spent negotiating prices for individual customers.
 Finally, it includes the actual travel and other incidental costs incurred when visiting customers to discuss price changes.
-By way of comparison, the total labor and travel expenses for the sales force alone-not including the associated costs of members of headquarters who also participate in these discussions-come to about \$2,500,000.
-Thus, according to our measurements the customer costs of price changes comprise about a third of the sales force expenses.
+By way of comparison, the total labor and travel expenses for the sales force alone-not including the associated costs of members of headquarters who also participate in these discussions-come to approximately \$2,500,000.
+Thus, according to our measurements the customer costs of price changes comprise approximately a third of the sales force expenses.

-C. Physical ("Menu") Costs of Changing Prices
+C. Physical (Menu) Costs of Changing Prices

 We conclude our analysis of the costs of adjusting prices by considering the physical costs of changing prices, the menu costs.
-According to Table 4, our measured total annual physical costs of changing prices are \$43,380.
-These costs include all steps required to publish new prices, and are most comparable to the costs of changing prices reported by Levy, et al. (1997 and 1998) in their study of supermarket chains, and Dutta, et al. (1999) in their study of chain drugstores.
-In our study the physical costs of price adjustment include the total cost of printing and distributing the annual list price sheets and the monthly supplemental list price sheets, as well as the costs of preparing and distributing electronic versions of these price sheets (see Table 4).
-The annual list price sheets' preparation requires approximately 80 hours of time by both managers and other employees to put in a form ready for printing.
-Internal records show a cost of \$15,180 to print the annual list price sheets.
-The preparation of the monthly supplemental list price sheets requires approximately 55 hours of time by managers and other employees to put the data into a form ready for printing, and an annual cost of approximately \$10,000 is spent on printing the supplemental price sheets.
+According to table 4, our measured total annual physical costs of changing prices are \$43,380.
+These costs include all steps required to publish new prices, and are most comparable to the costs of changing prices reported by Levy et al. (1997, 1998) in their study of supermarket chains, and Dutta et al. (1999) in their study of chain drugstores.
+In our study the physical costs of price adjustment include the total cost of printing and distributing the annual list-price sheets and the monthly supplemental listprice sheets, as well as the costs of preparing and distributing electronic versions of these price sheets (see table 4).
+The annual list-price sheets' preparation requires approximately 80 hours of time by both managers and other employees to put in a form ready for printing.
+Internal records show a cost of \$15,180 to print the sheets.
+The preparation of the monthly supplemental list-price sheets requires approximately 55 hours of time by managers and other employees to put the data into a form ready for printing, and an annual cost of approximately \$10,000 is spent on printing those sheets.